doug-101/TreeTag/README.md

 * Stores almost any type of information, including plain text, formatted text, numbers, dates, times, booleans, URLs, etc.
 * Nodes can have several fields that form a mini-database.
-* The user-defined tree structure automatically keeps things organized.
+* The user-defined tree structure keeps things organized automatically.
 * The same nodes can appear in multiple locations.
 * Users can drill down into various sections of the tree to find nodes using different criteria.